 For many expectant parents, a full night of quality sleep is only a distant memory.
-Although it’s common, sleep deprivation during pregnancy can take its toll on a new mother’s health.
+Although it’s common, sleep deprivation during pregnancy can take its toll on a new mother’s health even before she has the baby.

 About The Author